charinev/opnc/processes/docs/components/04_contract-certificate-pool.md

 ### 4. Retrieving a Contract Certificate

-In case a CPO or an OEM is requesting to get a Contract Certificate the CCP sends the contract data to the request endpoint.
+In case a CPO or an OEM is requesting to get a Contract Certificate the CCP sends the contract data to the requesting endpoint.

 ## Data Cleansing